eddy5641/Re-Auth/README.md

 ![img](https://i.imgur.com/29uIpbQ.png)

 The usage of the older authentication method may tell riot of the usage of a 3rd party utility.
-This tool uses only RSO auth, as that utility is able to return if the password is incorrect or correct.
+This tool uses only auth (Required for RSO-Auth), as that utility is able to return if the password is incorrect or correct.

+For RTMPS proper RSO Auth will be used